FAQ

 What are your photographic influences?

-I looked at a lot of photography books.
 His Photographs and Notes by W Eugene Smith, Bruce Davidson's books (Central Park remains a favourite), Larry Towell's work, particularly the Mennonites.
 Eugene Richards’ early self published book 50 hours got to me, his American's We left an impression too.
 Chris Killip’s In Flagrante.
 Alex Webb and William Albert Allard for different perspectives on colour work.
 I don’t make a lot of portraits but I looked at Richard Avedon a lot and I was drawn to Anton Corbijn for his ideas and commentary.
-My esteemed colleagues who have shot stories for National Geographic Magazine and gather around the banner of The Photo Society, it's well worth visiting that collection of amazing photographers!
-I'll post a list of photography books and photographers here one day.
+My esteemed colleagues who have shot stories for National Geographic Magazine and gather around the banner of The Photo Society, our joint website is well worth visiting for its collection of amazing photographers!

 What's influenced you outside of photography?